New variants of Perfect Non-crossing Matchings: Points in convex position

 \section{Points in convex position}

-In this section, we assume that points in $P$ are in convex position and the counterclockwise ordering of points along $P$, $p_0,\dotsc,p_{2n-1}$, is given.
+In this section, we assume that points in $P$ are in convex position and the counterclockwise ordering of points along $\ch(P)$, $p_0,\dotsc,p_{2n-1}$, is given.
 To simplify the notation, we address points by their indices, i.e., we refer to $p_i$ as $i$.
 Arithmetic operations with indices are done modulo $2n$.
 We call edges of the form $(i, i+1)$ \emph{boundary edges} and we call the remaining edges \emph{diagonals}.

+Regarding bichromatic point sets, an important concept which captures well the nature of matchings in convex position is the theory of \emph{orbits}~\cite{savic2018}.
+More specifically, $P$ is partitioned into orbits.
+Each orbit is a a balanced sets of points, and the colors of the points along the boundary of the orbit are alternating, see~\cref{fig:convex}a.
+An important property is that a bichromatic edge $(b,r)$ is feasible if and only if $b$ and $r$ are in the same orbit.